linasela/WaterGPT/README.md

 # WaterGPT
 examples for AI use in water operations.
 > [!NOTE]
-> Using ChatGPT4.
-The responses and not deterministic and you might need to adjust your prompts.
+> The responses and not deterministic and you might need to adjust your prompts.

 Example 1 - Missing data imputation
 -----------